 Here are our top tips for setting up your business correctly from the start:

-If you aren’t already separating these, please make a plan to transition this asap.
-We recommend having a dedicated business bank account.
+If you aren’t already separating these, please make a plan to transition this.
+Moving to a dedicated business bank account is ideal.
 Business bank accounts are easy to get and come with favourable rates.
 They give you access to online options to file and pay your GST/HST sales tax and other tax obligations such as payroll remittances.
 They generally come with options for higher daily banking limits and integrations with business apps are more readily available as well.
 These are perks, but the biggest reason we recommend this is for traceability purposes.
 When all debits and credits going through the account are business in nature, record keeping is simplified.

 In Canada keeping your receipts is mandatory.
 If you have read otherwise, your source was likely US based.